 Winter in New York is a classic image, especially in cinema, as everything seems to slow down just for a little while.
-That idea’s been embraced in the storytelling of Melissa B. Miller Costanza’s low key coming-of-age dramedy All These Small Moments, the story of a teenager taking notice of the world around him, including the girl at school, his parent’s pending divorce, and the woman he’s infatuated with on the bus.
-But while the film has a deliberately understated touch, director Costanzo had to keep moving to get a movie made in New York on a short schedule and small budget on location, with a cast that includes Brendan Meyers, Sam McCarthy, Brian D’arcy James, Harley Quinn Smith, Jemima Kirke and Molly Ringwald.
+That idea’s been embraced in the storytelling of Melissa B. Miller Costanza’s low-key coming-of-age dramedy All These Small Moments, the story of a teenager taking notice of the world around him, including the girl at school, his parent’s pending divorce, and the woman he’s infatuated with on the bus.
+But while the film has a deliberately understated touch, director Costanza had to keep moving to get a movie made in New York on a short schedule and small budget on location, with a cast that includes Brendan Meyers, Sam McCarthy, Brian D’arcy James, Harley Quinn Smith, Jemima Kirke and Molly Ringwald.

 Lesley Coffin: When you were developing the characters, many who never meet, were you thinking of the thematic elements they had?

 Melissa B. Miller Costanza: Every character’s related through Howie, and a big part of the film is about how he is relating to all these women in his life.
 There is the woman he knows as his mother, the girl he knows at school that he ignores, and the woman on the bus he’s infatuated with who’s going through a divorce, which relates back to what his mother’s going through.

 Lesley Coffin: Did you have in the back of your mind how these events in his life will affect how he relates to women as a man?